TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 ◇ ◇ ◇ ◇ ◇

-Amidst the stark moonlight, surrounded by darkness, an island
+As the time passed by
+ The world came